Chart Color Schemes

 The employment landscape in Ballina presents a mixed picture: unemployment remains low at 3.5%, yet recent job losses have affected its comparative national standing

-Ballina's workforce is skilled with well-represented essential services sectors and an unemployment rate of 3.5% as of June 2025.
-There are 7,618 residents employed in Ballina while the unemployment rate is 0.1% lower than Rest of NSW's rate of 3.7%.
+Ballina has a skilled workforce with essential services sectors well represented, and an unemployment rate of 3.5% as of June 2025.
+There are 7,618 residents in work, with the unemployment rate being 0.1% lower than Rest of NSW's rate of 3.7%.

-Workforce participation stands at 47.0%, significantly lower than Rest of NSW's 56.4%.
+Workforce participation is significantly lower at 47.0%, compared to Rest of NSW's 56.4%.
 Key industries of employment among residents are health care & social assistance, retail trade, and construction.
-Health care & social assistance shows notable concentration with employment levels at 1.3 times the regional average.
-Conversely, agriculture, forestry & fishing has lower representation at 2.1% compared to the regional average of 5.3%.
+Health care & social assistance has notable concentration with employment levels at 1.3 times the regional average.
+Conversely, agriculture, forestry & fishing shows lower representation at 2.1% compared to the regional average of 5.3%.

-Many Ballina residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, the labour force decreased by 4.8%, employment declined by 4.3%, causing unemployment to fall by 0.4 percentage points.
-This contrasts with Rest of NSW's employment decline of 0.1%, labour force growth of 0.3%, and unemployment rise of 0.4 percentage points.
-State-level data for NSW from Sep-25 shows employment contracted by 0.41% (losing 19,270 jobs) with an unemployment rate of 4.3%.
-National unemployment stands at 4.5% with national employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 14.2% over ten years.
-Applying these projections to Ballina's employment mix suggests local growth of approximately 6.9%% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Many residents commute elsewhere for work based on Census working population data.
+Between June 2024 and June 2025, Ballina's labour force decreased by 4.8%, employment declined by 4.3%, causing unemployment to fall by 0.4 percentage points.
+Rest of NSW saw an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ballina's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment